KxSystems/docs/CONTRIBUTING/typography.md

 -   to remove emphasis

 Removing emphasis is the opposite of emphasis.
-The words de-emphasised are not to be understood as carrying their literal sense.
+The words de-emphasised are understood as not carrying their literal sense.
+(The convention is sometimes called “scare quotes”.)

 > At the conference he said, “Today I’d like to talk to you about the ‘vision thing’ you’ve heard so much about.”